Krishnadeshpande2907/Handwriting_tensorflow/README.md

 8\.
 The Connectionist Temporal Classification (CTC) loss function is utilized for handwriting recognition.
 ## Dataset
 - Each sample in the dataset includes an image of handwritten text and the corresponding target text string.
-## Handwritten Text Recognition with CTC Loss
-Handwritten text recognition aims to convert images of handwritten text into machine-readable text format.
-This project employs a CNN model trained on the downloaded dataset.The CTC loss function is a crucial component in handling the variable length sequences of characters that are often present in handwritten text.
-It allows the model to learn effectively from the training data despite varying lengths in the text strings.